Skip to content

 A workspace controls file visibility.
 It says which project paths are mounted into the container.

-An agent class controls environment and behavior.
+An role controls environment and behavior.
 It says which tools, shells, plugins, and defaults exist in that container image.

 Those are different concerns, and separating them is useful for two reasons.